Princess Lalla Salma opens the exhibition ‘Yves Saint Laurent and Morocco’

 In the exhibition’s second room called the color, Christophe Martin the stage designer takes the visitor outside the house into nature.Another area dubbed ideal Africa houses timeless items made of surprising substances mainly wooden beads mica and raffia.

 A big lover of Morocco and Marrakech especially the late Saint Laurent visited often the North African country to find influence and refuge in his mythic propertie the Majorelle Villa, after his death in 2008 Mr Saint Laurent’s body was cremated and his ashes were scattered in Marrakech Morocco in the Majorelle Garden.

 The exhibition Initiated by the Pierre Bergé-Yves Saint Laurent foundation this exhibition will be set up later on in Casablanca and open for the Moroccan public until March 18 2010.Filed under Moroccan Royals

-Tagged Exhibition, Fashion, Lalla Salma, Patronage.
+Tagged Exhibition, Fashion, Lalla Salma of Morocco, Patronage.